3p3r/puppeteer-command-server/README.md

 - `tabs/waitForNavigation/:tabId`: waits for navigation to complete in the tab with the given ID
 - `tabs/url/:tabId`: gets the current URL of the tab with the given ID
 - `tabs/html/:tabId`: gets the current HTML content of the tab with the given ID
+- `resources/clean`: removes a specific screenshot resource by URI
+- `resources/cleanAll`: removes all screenshot resources

 Browser automation happens through Puppeteer.
 Session management is automatic.